manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 ## Simplicity, scalability, efficiency

-As emerges from the points raised in the previous section, consumer mobility is transparently supported by an hICN network in virtue of the pull-based model and stateful forwarding state in packet-caches.
-The only requirement is to have a compatible transport layer able to cope with multihoming, multipath and multisource characteristics ofhICN data transfers.
+As emerges from the points raised in the previous section, consumer mobility is transparently supported by an hICN network in virtue of the pull-based model and the way the forwarding path works.
 After moving, a consumer can just reissue pending interests once attached to the new access router at layer 2, without requiring any more information from L3 and above.
 This ensures a fast and simple handover, which can be further enhanced